How to Prepare for a College Alumni Interview

 Former Admissions Committee Member, Columbia University

-College alumni interviews are a common element of the college application process.
-Read on to get an insider scoop on college alumni interview questions and tips to ensure you ace your interview.
+College interviews are a common element of the college application process.
+Read on to get an insider scoop on college interview questions and tips to ensure you ace your interview.

-In this guide, you’ll learn everything you need to know about the purpose of these interviews and tips for college interviews with alumni.
+In this guide, you’ll learn everything you need to know about the purpose of these interviews and tips for college interviews.
 Read on to learn how to present your best and most prepared self on interview day.

-There are many benefits of participating in these interviews, even if they’re optional.
-First, you have the opportunity to show off your personality and fit in ways your application can’t.
-The more information you give to your interviewer about why you’re an excellent candidate can mean more information for admissions committees to make informed decisions about your application.
+College interviews give you the opportunity to show off your personality and fit for the school in ways your application can’t.
+The more information you give to your interviewer about why you’re an excellent candidate means more information for admissions committees to make informed decisions about your application.

-Interviewing with alumni is also an excellent opportunity to learn more about the school and what it’s really like to learn there.
-You can ask them specific questions you can’t readily find online about campus culture, specific courses, and other topics related to campus life.
+Interviews are also excellent opportunities to learn more about the school and what it’s really like to learn there.
+You can ask specific questions you can’t readily find online about campus culture, specific courses, and other topics related to campus life.

 Remember, you’ll likely spend four years learning on campus: make sure you’ll enjoy your time as an undergraduate.